Earth Science

 As a national leader in innovative work on sustainable food systems, communities within Portland, Oregon, also provide unique opportunities for students to expand their knowledge and experience of food systems and respond to the growing demand in the region and around the world.
 The city offers access to a wide range of nonprofits, businesses, urban and rural farms, government agencies, and other established community partners.

-The Graduate Certificate in Sustainable Food Systems is designed to serve two types of students:
+The graduate certificate in Sustainable Food Systems is designed to serve two types of students:

 • Graduate students enrolled in a PSU graduate degree program seeking to add expertise in sustainable food systems to their course of study.